This Immortal: Plot summary

 After being devastated by a nuclear war, the Earth is a planet with a population of only 4 million, overrun by a variety of mutated lifeforms.
 Worse, much of the Earth is now owned by the Vegans, a race of blue-skinned aliens who see the planet as a tourist location.
 Conrad Nomikos, the first person narrator, is a man with a past which he would rather not talk about who has been given a task which he would rather refuse: to show an influential Vegan named Cort Myshtigo around the old ruins of Earth.
-Thanks to an unusual mutation (he laughingly calls himself a changeling), Conrad is over a hundred years old, but he hides this fact by faking his death and changing identities over the years.
-But Conrad suddenly finds himself the reluctant protector of this alien visitor when attempts are made on the Vegan's life.
-Conrad knows that keeping the Vegan alive is important, but now he must find out why.
+Thanks to an unusual mutation (he laughingly calls himself a changeling), Conrad is well over a hundred years old, but he hides this fact by faking his death and changing identities over the years.
+It is clear that Myshtigo's survey of ancient Earth is a cover for his real mission, which is unknown.
+Conrad becomes his reluctant protector.

-Conrad now finds himself playing nursemaid to a group of tourists in addition to Myshtigo: Don dos Santos, the leader of a group who want to take Earth back from the Vegans and are willing to use violent means to do so; his consort Diane, who was formerly Conrad's lover; Dos Santos' bodyguard, the master assassin Hasan, who knew Conrad under a different name; Earth's Poet Laureate Phil, an old friend of Conrad's; and the Emmets, a married pair of scientists conducting research.
+Conrad then finds himself playing nursemaid to a group of tourists in addition to Myshtigo: Don dos Santos, the nominal leader of a group who want to take Earth back from the Vegans and are willing to use violent means to do so; his consort Diane (also referred to as Red Wig), the real leader of the resistance; Dos Santos' bodyguard, the master assassin Hasan, who knew Conrad under a different name; Earth's Poet Laureate Phil, an old friend of Conrad's; and George and Ellen Emmets, a married pair of scientists conducting research (with Ellen a previous lover of Conrad).
 They plan to visit the ancient ruins of Earth, beginning with Greece and Egypt.